 We already revealed our jungle themed nursery, but there were a few areas that I thought still needed some more love.
 The primary area that I am talking about is the wall with the door to the room on it.
-I never hung any art and still feel that it lacked a little pop.
-I am now thinking that I want to hang some floating shelves.
+After a while, we added some floating shelves because it felt so blank.
 But, I also saw the big blank door as an opportunity for a pop of color.

 The interior doors in our home are flat, hollow core doors.
 They are as basic as can be – 1990’s builder grade.
-We would love to upgrade the hall side of the doors with molding and also swap out the knobs for some coordinating levers.
-In fact, every knob on the 5 doors at the top of our stairs is different!
+We recently upgraded the hall side of the doors with molding and also swapped out the knobs for some coordinating levers.

 But, today I am focusing on the inside of the door – the door that you see while in the nursery.
 I stare at this door a lot since it is across the room from my nursing chair.
 Sometimes the door is open, but we often close it to keep noise in (hello, screaming baby) or to keep the pets out.

 I debated painting the inside of the door a solid color, but decided to have more fun with it!
 This is a kid’s room, in a very tucked away spot in our home.
 If there is anywhere to take a design risk, this is it!

 I love the transformative power of paint – it’s the most budget-friendly tool available to DIYers!

 Love doable DIY?
 Be sure to sign up for our FREE weekly newsletter!

 We had paint left over from our furniture makeovers in this room, and already had FrogTape on hand, so this was a completely free makeover for us.
 In addition to being free, using the paint colors that are already occurring in this room helped to keep this busy pattern from looking too crazy.